-When you show up as your genuine, confident self your brand differientiator is YOU.
+When you show up as your genuine self your personal brand differientiator is YOU.

-This is how it all clicked for me...when I worked for Nike and Ralph Lauren, we were all about giving you, the customer, an amazing experience.
+When I worked for Nike and Ralph Lauren, we were all about giving you, the customer, an amazing experience.

 We designed every aspect of every interaction - from the stores, to the product, to the packaging, to the ads - to be a brand experience that confirmed and enhanced how awesome it felt to be associated with our products.